 Nevertheless, two primary types of measurement error could bias the reported ECUT share.
-The first arises from the well-documented variation in earnings across locations.
-24. Glaeser (2012) shows that U.S. workers in metropolitan areas with populations exceeding 1 million earn, on average, 30 percent more than their counterparts in rural areas.
+The first arises from the well-documented variation in earnings across locations.23.
+Glaeser (2012) shows that U.S. workers in metropolitan areas with populations exceeding 1 million earn, on average, 30 percent more than their counterparts in rural areas.
 Similarly, Roca and Puga (2017) find that workers obtain earnings premium when they relocate to larger cities.
-On the other hand, the cost of living also varies significantly across regions.
-For example, a worker moving from Manhattan, New York City, to Rochester, New York State, might see a 10 percent decrease in earnings, but this reduction may not constitute a real cut, since the cost of living in Rochester is much lower than in Manhattan.
-25 If many transitions are of this nature, accounting for location changes would explain a substantial share of observed ECUTs.
+On the other hand, the cost of living may vary significantly across locations.
+For example, a worker moving from Manhattan to Rochester, New York State, may see a earnings decline of 10 percent, yet this may not constitute an "real" ECUT due to Rochester's lower cost of living.24 If many transitions are of this nature, accounting for location changes would explain a substantial share of observed ECUTs.

-To address location concerns, I focus on the workers whose employers before and after the transitions are both located in the same county.
-Panel B of Table 3 presents this county-specific ECUT share.
-Compared to the unconditional ECUT share in Panel A, we observe that the ECUT share for movers within the same county is higher for EE transitions, but lower for ENE and thus all transitions.
-However, these differences are not substantial, and the ECUT shares are generally similar.
-This suggests that regional factors are not the primary drivers of frequent ECUTs.
+To address this concerns, I focus on the workers whose employers before and after the transitions are located in the same county.
+Panel B of Table 4 shows this county-controlled ECUT share.
+A comparison with the unconditional ECUT share in Panel A reveals that the shares are generally similar for the movers in the same counties, suggesting that change of locations is not the primary drivers of frequent ECUTs.